AndresRCA/Vue-project/README.md

 # Vue-project
 What could become a desktop app, for myself.
+To see how it works without the hassle of setting up a database, check out the Vue-project-presentation folder

 This is a project containing the following frameworks/libraries: